massive-oss/minject/README.md

 ## Overview

-Minject is a metadata driven Inversion of Control (IOC) solution for Haxe.
-It has been thoroughly tested on JS, AVM1/2 and Neko platforms, but should also work on other platforms (waiting for cpp/php support in munit!)
+minject is a metadata driven inversion of control (IOC) solution for Haxe.
+It has been thoroughly tested on JS, AVM1/2, PHP and Neko, but should also work on other platforms.

 This documentation is a modified version of the original, which can be found [here](https://github.com/tschneidereit/SwiftSuspenders/blob/the-past/README.textile).